Ordinal Probit Functional Outcome Regression with Application to Computer-Use Behavior in Rhesus Monkeys: Modeling the Latent Functional Outcome

 \subsection{Wavelet-based Model Formulation}

-Working from the discretized model \eqref{m:discLatent} and applying a Discrete Wavelet Transformation (DWT) to the latent outcome gives the decomposition ${Y}^*= {Y}^{*W}{W}$ where ${Y}^{*W}$ is the resulting wavelet-space coefficients and ${W}$ is a matrix of wavelet basis functions.
-Decomposing ${\beta}$ gives ${\beta} = {\beta}^W {W}$ and the DWT applied to ${E}$ results in ${E} = {E}^W {W}$.
-Given these, we express model \eqref{m:discLatent} as
+Using model \eqref{m:discLatent} and applying a Discrete Wavelet Transformation (DWT) to $Y^*$ gives the decomposition ${Y}^*= {Y}^{*W}{W}$ where ${Y}^{*W}$ contains the wavelet-space coefficients and ${W}$ is a $T^*\times T$ matrix of wavelet basis functions for $T^*$ coefficients.
+For additional details on the DWT, see the Supplementary Material.
+Decomposing ${\beta}$ gives ${\beta} = {\beta}^W {W}$ and the DWT applied to ${E}$ is ${E} = {E}^W {W}$.
+The model is then

-Note that the matrix representations of the wavelet basis are orthogonal, thus ${W} {W}' = {I}_{T^*}$ where $T^*$ is the number of wavelet basis functions and ${I}_{T^*}$ is a a $T^* \times T^*$ identity matrix.
+The rows of the matrix of the wavelet basis functions are orthogonal, thus ${W} {W}' = {I}_{T^*}$.
 Post-multiplying model \eqref{m:latWavExp} by ${W}'$ gives